Stencyl/stencylpedia/chapter-d/engine-extensions.md

 #### My blocks look wrong or my game doesn't load.

 If your custom blocks don't load, don't come out right or prevent your game from loading at all, again, open up the Log Viewer before you load up your game to see if any errors.
 You probably goofed up in the custom block portion (blocks.xml).

-## Sharing an Extension

-You've now finished up an extension and want to share it with the community.
-Here's what you need to do.

-1. ZIP up the folder for the extension.

-2. If you’ve made a native (iOS / Android) extension, you can omit the project subfolder from the redistributed extension.
-This contains the source code to your extension, which you may or may not want to redistribute.
-In other words, copy your extension to a new folder and delete the project subfolder if you don't want to share the source.

-3. [Start a forum topic](http://community.stencyl.com/index.php/board,70.0.html) in our Extensions forum to get feedback.

-Once your extension receives enough feedback, [contact us](http://www.stencyl.com/about/contact/) about getting it added to our official repository.

 ## How to Ask for Help

 If you get stuck creating an extension, [ask a question on the Extensions forum](http://community.stencyl.com/index.php/board,70.0.html).
-Please refrain from asking here - article comments are intended for pointing out errors in the article and suggesting improvements.
+Please refrain from asking here -- article comments are intended for pointing out errors in the article and suggesting improvements.